facelessuser/pyspelling/docs/src/markdown/index.md

   parser: pyspelling.parsers.python_parser
 ```

-If you use the `pyspelling.parsers.raw_parser`, the file will be read in as bytes and will be sent directly to Aspell bypassing any PySpelling filters, but you can still configure Aspell to use its filters.
+If you use the `pyspelling.parsers.raw_parser`, the encoding will be resolved, but the text will be read in as bytes and will be sent directly to Aspell bypassing any PySpelling filters, but you can still configure Aspell to use its filters.

 ### Parser Options